Historic Preservation Commission

 - Applications seeking Certificate of Approval must be submitted at least two (2) weeks prior to the meeting date to be placed on the agenda for review.
 Submissions with all supporting documents should be filed with the village clerk's office at 425 E. Genesee Street.

-CLICK HERE to view the agenda of latest meeting; Click here for minutes of the last meeting.
+CLICK HERE to view the HPC Agendas; Click here for minutes of the HPC meetings.

 Please know that historic district properties may be eligible for tax breaks.
 "The tax exemption shall be to the extent of any increase in value attributable to such alterations, repairs or improvements multiplied by the applicable percentage set forth in...[a] schedule."

 [Click here to link to read further details in code book.]